pierbo/class-editor/docs/code-generation/uml-to-code.md

 ## Overview

-The code generation is done is several cycles:
+The code generation is done by several cycles:

 1. For each class in the model
 	1. Create a bare class